Rope care

 UV radiation

 Ultraviolet rays may affect the quality and lifetime of synthetic fiber ropes.
-This applies to smaller diameter ropes in particular.
-Therefore, it is essential to limit any contact with sunlight to an absolute minimum.
+This applies to smaller-diameter ropes in particular.
+Therefore, it is essential to limit contact with sunlight.

 Abrasion

 Generally, one should avoid any situations where the rope is brought into contact with sand, dirt, and other abrasive particles.
-They, and also sharp edges, cause general damage to the rope that may be inflicted inside the rope and be invisible from the outside, while still impairing the rope's strength.
-Therefore, be sure to avoid having ropes run across any type of non-movable surfaces, unless they were designed for this purpose (e.g. rings).
+Sharp edges, cause general damage to the rope that may be also inflicted inside the rope and can be invisible from the outside, while still impairing the rope's strength.
+Therefore, be sure to avoid having ropes run across any type of non-movable surfaces, unless they were designed for this purpose (e.g. low friction rings).

 Sheaves and blocks